Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 	- Azure development
 	- Data storage and processing
 - Download latest **SQL Server Management Studio** [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)
+- Install the latest version of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - Download and install the latest **Docker Tools** from [here](https://docs.docker.com/docker-for-windows/install/)
 - Download the **eShopOnWeb Project** from [here](https://demowebst.blob.core.windows.net/sharecode/eShopOnWebNetCore2.0.zip)
 - Provison and deploy an AKS Cluster in Azure.
-[Here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal) is a refernce on creating AKS cluster in Azure
+[Here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal) is a reference on creating AKS cluster in Azure

-## Steps
+## Set up the Application Locally
 * Check in the code for eWebShop in in VSTS.
 You can create a separate branch other than the main branch
 * Open eShop solution and walk through a few pieces of code
 * Notice that we added the Application Insights Nuget Package